 Kandy Lake is an iconic place where you’ll find calm and serenity at the heart of the vibrant city.

 During sunset, the lake turns into a huge reflecting mirror which is magnificent to observe.
-Locals appreciate hanging out around the Kandy Lake while the sun slowly drops below the horizon.
-You’ll understand why once you experienced a vibrant and peaceful atmosphere for yourself.
+Locals appreciate hanging out around Kandy Lake while the sun slowly drops below the horizon.
+You’ll understand why once you experience a vibrant and peaceful atmosphere for yourself.

 Where | Kandy Lake